hpcaitech/ColossalAI/applications/Chat/README.md

 We provide an online inference server and a benchmark.
 We aim to run inference on single GPU, so quantization is essential when using large models.

 We support 8-bit quantization (RTN), 4-bit quantization (GPTQ), and  FP16 inference.
-You can Online inference server scripts can help you deploy your own services.
+Online inference server scripts can assist you in deploying your own services.

 For more details, see [`inference/`](https://github.com/hpcaitech/ColossalAI/tree/main/applications/Chat/inference).